Profluralin

 Profluralin is a dinitroaniline herbicide used preëmergently to control annual grasses and broadleaf weeds, in cotton, soybeans, peanuts, sunflower, cabbage, cauliflower, tomato and others.
 Profluralin has largely fallen out of use.
 It rose out of the related, still in common use, trifluralin.
+It was commercialised in the 1970s.

+Commercialisation

+Profluralin, first reported in 1973, was introduced by Ciba-Geigy and patented.

-It was sold under the tradenames "Pregard" and "Tolban" (Syngenta), registered in August 1975 and expiring in April 1984.
+It was sold under the tradenames "Pregard" and "Tolban" (Ciba-Geigy), registered in August 1975 and expiring in April 1984.
 Tolban was a 45% profluralin emulsifiable concentrate.
 48,000 lbs was used in the US in 1974.
 The USGS estimates that 5 to 65 e3lbs was used in 1994, with no usage after.

+As of 2012, Pregard and Tolban are discontinued.